kiyab11/IBI/README.md

 # Imagej-BatchProcessing-IsothermalCrystallizationKinetics
-Imagej Batch Processing Isothermal Crystallization Kinetics (IBI) is designed for bacth processig in Fiji Is Just ImageJ (FIJI) software with an aquistion for isothermal crystalization kinetics anlysis.
+Imagej Batch Processing Isothermal Crystallization Kinetics (IBI) is designed for bacth processig in Fiji Is Just ImageJ (FIJI) software with an aquistion for isothermal crystallization kinetics anlysis.
 # Citation
 Please note that IBI is not yet available through Fiji, and in the future will be in a publication.
 For now, if you use it successfully for your research please be so kind to email me how it was helpful. 😎
 #